rax-maas/blueflood-grafana/README.md

 ## Blueflood datasource

 [Blueflood](https://github.com/rackerlabs/blueflood) is an open source multi-tenant, distributed metric processing system.
-This plugin allows you to visualize metrics stored in blueflood though grafana.
+This plugin allows you to visualize metrics stored in blueflood via grafana.

 ## Rackspace-metrics datasource

 Rackspace-metrics is a SaaS offering for storing metrics.
-This plugin allows you to visualize metrics stored in Rackspace-metrics though grafana.
+This plugin allows you to visualize metrics stored in Rackspace-metrics via grafana.